 The laws of the destination country or state will apply.
 Because of the rapid deterioration of a body after death, Texas law requires that bodies held for over 24 hours or in transit must be embalmed, refrigerated, or encased in a leak and odor-proof container.

 Caskets are not required by law in Texas.
-However, there may be cemetery or mausoleum restrictions regarding caskets and outer burial containers or vaults.
+However, cemetery or mausoleum restrictions may be regarding caskets and outer burial containers or vaults.
 The law does not require a casket for cremation, but the crematory usually requires some type of container, such as a cardboard box or canvas pouch.

 To learn more about cremation services, the cremation process, secure ID tracking, cremation regulations, and laws, visit our Ultimate Guide to Cremation.